-AttireResort elegant.
-Polo shirt, dress pants, closed shoes for men.
-Dress, skirt, or dress pants for women.
-Beach sandals are not allowed.
+AttireSmart casual.
+Flip-flops, shorts, gym, or beach clothes are not allowed.
 The dress code applies to teens 16 and over.

 Chef Mario Soto's unwavering attention to detail and commitment to traditional French cooking methods result in an unforgettable menu at Piaf.
 Guests can indulge in delicacies like escargots in beef stock, fois gras 8/80, petit roasted duck magret or Bourguignonne-style short ribs.
 Decadent sweets like chocolate fondant and classic crème brulée offer the finishing touch.
 A robust wine list complements every meal.